Marrying Widows

 Marrying Widows is a 1934 American pre-Code drama film directed by Sam Newfield and starring Judith Allen, Johnny Mack Brown and Minna Gombell.

-Synopsis
+Plot

 After the death of her sewing machine tycoon husband, a young woman is cold-shouldered by her grasping in-laws.
 She heads to New York City and meets a man, falls in love and gets married.
-Unknown to her her new husband is after what he thinks to be her fortune, in revenge for the theft of his father's patents that made the sewing machine profits.
+Unknown to her, her new husband is after what he thinks to be her fortune, in revenge for the theft of his father's patents that made the sewing machine profits.
 Discovering that she is in fact penniless, they both reconcile.